 How to start a no–sugar diet?

-It’s quite hard to change your lifestyle overnight therefore it’s much better to start a diet gradually in order to get used to a new eating pattern.
-One of the biggest challenges people are forced to come to grips with while following a no-sugar diet is constant junk food cravings.
-Here are a few insights on how to start a no-sugar diet the right way:
+It’s quite hard to change your lifestyle in one day.
+That’s why it’s much better to start a diet gradually to get used to a new eating pattern.
+One of the biggest challenges people face being on a no sugar diet is a constant craving for unhealthy foods and sugar.
+Here are a few tips on how to start a no sugar diet correctly:

 - First of all, try to limit your sugar consumption for the first few weeks instead of completely eliminating it from your diet.
 It will help you adapt to a new low-sugar lifestyle and will reduce your sugar cravings.

-- Your diet can include natural sugars, like fruits, to get the essential nutrients and fiber.
+- Your diet can include natural sugars, like fruits, to get essential nutrients and fiber.

 - Provided that you can’t resist the temptation and want to eat something sweet, do it when you are in a good mood.

-- Make sure not to eat sugar when you are worn out, depressed or stressed out in order to avoid creating an emotional connection to sweets.
+- Make sure not to eat sugar when you are worn out, depressed or stressed out in order to avoid creating an emotional bond to sweets.

 - Try to make more changes to your diet so as to reduce your sugar intake after the adaptation period.